 Check out some local hiking groups on Facebook to find hiking buddies if you don’t want to hike alone.
 I personally love hiking and try to hit the trails as often as I can.
 For 2023, I am committed to the San Diego Six Packs of Peaks.
 Don’t they say if you write down your goals and announce it to the world, you are more likely to do it?
 Well, I will post updates on the blog about my hiking progress, so stay tuned!

 Find a Personal Trainer

 I don’t know why, but hiring a personal trainer works.
 Maybe it is the money you spend that gets you off the couch and into the gym, maybe it is the deep fear of them screaming at you at your next weigh-in?
 No, but in all seriousness.
 These experts know what they are doing and can help you reach your fitness goals more easily.

 If you feel some sticker shock on how much a personal training session costs, check out Groupon for deals.
 There are a lot of them, especially in the beginning of the year.

 Spend Time on the Water

 Winter might not sound like the best season to get into watersports, but at least you don’t have to fight the crowds on the running and biking trails.
 How about kayaking or paddle boarding?
 Once you know what you are doing, you should be able to stay relatively dry.
-I love that San Diego offers so many spots for watersport newbies, such as Mission Bay or the San Diego Bay.
+I love that San Diego offers so many spots for watersport newbies, such as Mission Bay, the San Diego Bay, or the San Diego lakes nearby.